ImperialCollegeLondon/cdti_data_export/README.md

 ### Python enviroment

 A recent version of Python 3 is needed.
-This script was developed on Python 3.10 (macOS).
+This script was developed with Python 3.12 (macOS).

 Check this link for [Python installation instructions](https://realpython.com/installing-python/) if you don't have Python 3 installed in your system.